CMartinETH/GESS-Simus/README.md

         pip install numpy<br>
         pip install matplotlib
 3. Open your favourite python development environment e.g. PyCharm, Spyder, Jupyter Notebook etc.
-4. Open the downloaded filexxxxxx
+4. Open the downloaded file LIGHT_Triangle_Freewalk.py
       Important: Do NOT change anything in this file Start the program.
 It will output every iteration step, up to 500.
 This might take 1-2 minutes, depending on the CPU of your computer.